cloudfoundry/uaa/docs/UAA-APIs.rst

 -----------------------------------------------

 An endpoint which returns the JWT token key, used by the UAA to sign JWT access tokens, and to be used by authorized clients to verify that a token came from the UAA.
+Key is in JSON Web Key format, for RSA public keys, the values n, modulues, and e, exponent, are available.
 This call is authenticated with client credentials using the HTTP Basic method.

 ================  ==========================================